Best Wood For Axe Handle

 Hickory Is Generally Regarded As The Best Wood For Axe Handles, One Of The Main Reasons Is That It Has Been Used For Centuries And Was Highly Valued By The Loggers In The 1800’S.

+One of the most versatile axes available is a double bit ax.
 Hickory can handle massive shocks without breaking and has the right amount of flexibility which makes the axe efficient to work with.
+Comparison table of top 11 best.